What is entropion?

-- Rose bengal stain is a sodium salt stain binds with devitalised (dead) tissue in cats with corneal sequestrum.
+- Rose bengal stain is a sodium salt stain that binds with devitalised (dead) tissue in cats with corneal sequestrum.

-- Slit-lamp biomicroscopy: An ocular examination using a slit-lamp, a microscope with a bright light which allows the veterinarian to examine the structures of the eye and will provide information on the depth of the sequestrum.
+- Slit-lamp biomicroscopy: An ocular examination using a slit-lamp, a microscope with a bright light that allows the veterinarian to examine the structures of the eye and will provide information on the depth of the sequestrum.

 - Local anesthesia reverses spastic entropion, but not with anatomic entropion.

 Untreated entropion is a constant source of pain and discomfort to the cat and can lead to corneal ulcers, corneal sequestrum.